Gexkill/sweng2/RASD/src/index.md

     * The system must not accept reservations with an origin outside the area of the city.
     * The system must transfer the reservation to the appropriate taxi driver.
 * [G9] Clients should receive a notification with the code of the taxi that takes care of the client's request:
-    * The system must be able to send an sms to the client with the code of the incomming taxi.
+    * The system must be able to send an sms to the client with the code of the incoming taxi.
 * [G10] Allows clients to require to share the taxi:
-    * The system must be able to find if there are reservations or requests for the same time period and having matching itinaries.
+    * The system must be able to find if there are reservations or requests for the same time period and having matching itineraries.
-    * The system must be able to merge togehter the reservations and request found above if the cumulated number of passengers of the corresponding requests or reservations does not exceed 4.
+    * The system must be able to merge together the reservations and request found above if the cumulated number of passengers of the corresponding requests or reservations does not exceed 4.
 * [G11] Allow clients to identify themselves via phone number (and name) not login, they are not registered into the system:
     * The system must allow the clients to furnish their personal information to the system before making a request.
 * [G12] Allow clients to specify number of passengers:
     * The system must allow the client to specify the number of passengers during the request or reservation of the ride.